jaz5hq/redoxide-site/blog/2021-06-30-hello-docusaurus.md

 <!--truncate-->

 Having a lot of trivial information in my coding notes.
 I want to share or put here to keep a reference.
 Yes, I am forgetful person.
-Sometimes I also lost my reasoning why I came to this decision..
+Sometimes I also lost my reasoning why I came to this decision for the implementation.
 This can probably help me keep tracked of this.

 Hope these notes can help you. :)